What is true community?

 - Are you aware of things you do to contribute to the common good each day?
 Is this a conscious choice?

 Extension activity: Students read the Vatican II document “Gaudiem et Spes” and highlight all sections that relate to the Church’s teaching on the Common Good.
-If conducting this activity online, students can use the Encyclicals app, or if viewing online can use the Awesome Highlighter tool.
+If conducting this activity online, students can use the Encyclicals app.

 ↑ Back to top